MG-RAST/DRISEE/README.md

 	-i ITER_MAX, --iter_max=ITER_MAX			[default 10]
-		In the multiple alignment step (used to generate the consensus sequence for each bin of prefix identical reads), specifies the maximum number of iterations to perform if convergence (convergence = no change in cluster identity over at least CONV_MIN iterations ? see below) is not achieved.
+		In the multiple alignment step (used to generate the consensus sequence for each bin of prefix identical reads), specifies the maximum number of iterations to perform if convergence (convergence = no change in cluster identity over at least CONV_MIN iterations, see below) is not achieved.
 In our analysis, bins that require more than 2-3 iterations are exceptionally rare, and usually indicate the presence of ambiguous bases or highly inconsistent sequence content in the non-prefix portion of the reads.